r-m-c-d/Moon/about/index.md

 * _published here or on my [Medium page](https://medium.com/@rmcd0)_

 ## CV & projects portfolio showcase
-Obviously, since I'm ~~actively searching right now~~ not looking for job opportunities :-)
+Obviously, since I'm currently looking for job opportunities :-)
-Still, you may want to have a look at my [projects & portfolio page](https://r-m-c-d.github.io/projects/) and see some recommendations further down this page.
+Speaking of which, you may want to have a look at my [projects & portfolio page](https://r-m-c-d.github.io/projects/) and see some recommendations further down this page.